dotnet/docs/docs/csharp/ref-locals-and-returns.md

 algorithms where memory allocations can be critical to achieving the necessary performance.
 You may find that you don't often use these features in the code you write.
-However, these enhancements have been adopted in many locations in the .NET framework.
+However, these enhancements have been adopted in many locations in the .NET Framework.
 As more and more APIs make use of these features, you'll see the performance of your own applications improve.